cal-itp/data-infra/warehouse/models/_docs_transit_database.md

 Each record is a contract between `organizations` to either provide one or more `products` or operate one or more `services`.
 Each contract has properties such as execution date, expiration, and renewals.

 {% enddocs%}

+{% docs data_schemas_table %}

+Each record indicates a data schema which  can be used in one or more `relationships service-components`.

+{% enddocs%}